CristianChris/oAuth-service/README.md

 We can also pass it in as a URL parameter by going to: `http://localhost:8080/api/users?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJfaWQiOiI1NWZmOTgwYTA0Y2I0OTQyMDI1NzVjN2QiLCJlbWFpbCI6ImV4ZW1wbGUxLmNhcnRvZmVhbnVAZ21haWwuY29tIiwibmFtZV9zdXJuYW1lIjoiQ3Jpc3RpYW4gQ2FydG9mZWFudSIsInBhc3N3b3JkIjoicXdlcnR5IiwiYWRtaW4iOnRydWUsImxhc3RfbG9naW4iOiI4OjQyOjMyIEFNIiwidG9rZW4iOiIwIiwiX192IjowfQ.IMvPP40gm6bBwD4inzeDWCkV1pVQO_d1W-ey6NyABJI`
 ![alt tag](https://github.com/CristianChris/oAuth-service-which-will-represent-an-API-with-requests/blob/master/Images/9.png "accesing api with token from browser URL")

+####What will be future difficulties in design and implementation of this app?
+The only difficulties I see in order to implement this oAuth-service is the necessity of using mongoldb and express framework.
+If for example our actual application is running on another database type Oracle SQL, PostgreSQL, etc.. we need to reconstruct the way we store the users with their credentials.
+This is very time consuming process, and probably not so efficient for node.js to use another database type.
+Also here we use express framework, this means that our app that will implement this prototype should also be written in express framework.
+If our app is using another framework of node.js we need to start over the architecture of our app.

+####Is this application useful and if not, how I can make it so?
+Right now this application is not very useful mainly because of the process of creating a user.
+To be useful we need to modify the process of creating a user, right now we create a user by parsing the credentials from the server.js that was manually inserted.
+Ideally we need manually insert the credentials of a new user every time we access http://localhost:8080/register address.
+In this way every time we will want to create a new user we do not need to shut down the server as it is now.

+Another bad aspect of this application is the process of recovery the already created user password.
+Right now if we forget the user password we can do anything anymore because password recovery feature is missing.

+####Lists of to do features:

+Task: Implement getRegData function.

+Realization in pseudocode:
+        function getRegData (email, name_surname, password, admin) -> /register {
+            return user;
+        }
+Technical Issues:
+        - Result of getRegData operation cannot be repeated with the same input.
+Otherwise we will create the same user with the same credentials multiple times.
+        Solution: to use data input validation

+Improvement features:
+        - getRegData function takes input only from static file right now (server.js)
+        Proposal: input of the getRegData should be get from the browser every time we access /register path of app.